BenjaRoh/BenjaRoh/README.md

-### Hi there 👋
+### Hi

 I am a PhD candidate at the University of Chicago.
+I am a political and historical sociologist who uses quantitative and computational methods to study elite political action.

 <!--
 **BenjaRoh/BenjaRoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.